ahuigo/ahuigo.github.io/post/vim/vim-help.md

 	/	:h /\r	search pattern (in this case, :h \r also works) '	:h 'ro'	option
 	-	:h -r	Vim argument (starting Vim)

+    gO
+        see Toc of help

+### help links

+	Enter :h to open the main help page.
+	Type /quick to search for "quick" (should find the quickref link).
+	Press `Ctrl-]` to follow the link (jump to the quickref topic).
+	After browsing the quickref topic, press `Ctrl-T` to go back to the previous topic.
+	You can also press `Ctrl-O` to jump to *older locations*, or `Ctrl-I` to jump to newer locations.

 ## helpgrep
 Search all the help files with the :helpgrep command, for example: